 The printable for the second meal plan in black & white:

-A green salad with some kind of protein and a slice of whole wheat bread or pita bread.
+A green salad with some kind of protein and a slice of whole wheat bread or homemade pita bread.

 - For the base of the salad you can use a combination of: lettuce, butter lettuce, Chinese cabbage, grated carrot, arugula, spinach, parsley, dill weed, oregano, chives, green onions, sliced cucumber.